SciBorgs/SciGuides/docs/projects/intro-to-programming/README.md

-# Intro to Programming
+# Introduction to Programming

-This is the Intro-to-Programming series!
+This is the Introduction-To-Programming series!

 Follow the guides in this series in this order:
 1. [Programming101](/projects/intro-to-programming/Programming101.md)